jeremyhilado/seir-224-project-2/readme.md

 ### Attendance

-Attendance will be taken at 9:00am on Tuesday, and at 12:00pm on Wednesday.
+Attendance will be at 12:00pm on Friday.
 Groups are otherwise welcome to work outside of GA at their collective discretion.

+You group **must** designate a "representative" to contact an instructor

 ---